usdAG/slipit/README.md

   --symlink target      add as symlink (only available for tar archives)
 ```

-*slipit* expects an arbitrary number of input files and the targeted output archive as mandatory command line
+*slipit* expects the targeted output archive and an arbitrary number of input files as mandatory command line
 parameters.
 All specified input files are appended to the specified archive including a path traversal prefix
 with a depth specified with the `--depth` option (default is 6).
 The targeted archive format is determined
-automatically depending on the file extension for non existing archives or the mime type for already existing
+automatically depending on the file extension for non existing archives or by the mime type for already existing
 archives.
 You can also specify the archive type manually by using the `--archive-type` option.

 ```console